Management Discussion & Analysis

 - Commercial and Islamic banking under Hong Leong Bank Berhad (“HLB”);

-- Insurance and Takaful, housed under our insurance holding company HLA Holdings Sdn Bhd (“HLAH”); and
+- Insurance and Family Takaful, housed under our insurance holding company HLA Holdings Sdn Bhd (“HLAH”); and

-- Investment banking and asset management, housed under Hong Leong Capital Berhad (“HLCB”).
+- Investment banking and asset management under Hong Leong Capital Berhad (“HLCB”).

-Our Group consolidated capital position stayed comfortably above regulatory limits with a Common Equity Tier 1, Tier 1 and Total Capital Ratios at 11.2%, 12.2% and 15.2% respectively as at 30 June 2020.
+With the economic outlook remaining uneven in the immediate term, the Group shall be prudent in its capital and risk management to ensure our operating businesses remain resilient and adequately capitalised to deliver our business objectives.
+The Group consolidated capital position is above regulatory limits with a Common Equity Tier 1, Tier 1 and Total Capital Ratios at 11.8%, 13.0% and 15.9% respectively as at 30 June 2022.

-During the year, RAM Rating Services Berhad (“RAM") assigned AA1/P1 Corporate Credit Ratings to HLFG.
-Concurrently, RAM also maintained the long-term Financial Institution Ratings of HLB at AAA in recognition of its superior asset quality and reaffirmed HLIB’s AAA/P1 Financial Institution Ratings.
+During the year, RAM Rating Services Berhad (“RAM”) reaffirmed AA1/P1 Corporate Credit Ratings to HLFG.
+Concurrently, RAM maintained the long-term Financial Institution Ratings of HLB at AAA in recognition of its superior asset quality and reaffirmed HLIB’s AAA/P1 Financial Institution Ratings.
 All the above long-term ratings have a stable outlook.
-Moody’s Investors Services Ltd reaffirmed HLB’s baseline credit assessment at A3 on the back of the Bank's strong retail and small and medium enterprise (‘'SME”) franchises, conservative risk appetite as well as sound funding and liquidity positions.
+Moody’s Investors Services Ltd reaffirmed HLB’s baseline credit assessment at A3 on the back of HLB’s strong retail and small and medium enterprise (“SME”) franchises and effective risk management.

 HLB’s regional financial services are provided via: